wujiu2020/strip/README.md

 # Strip

-# Let's go, drink a cup of tea.
+# Let's go, drink a cup of sp.